b-t-k/b-t-k.github.io/a-guide/part-2.md

 }
 ```

 **nth-** selectors are very, very useful for more complex selection tasks.
-If you encounter something that Neds special CSS, take a stab at it yourself with a little Googling, then ask the list to let you know if you are on the right track.
+If you encounter something that needs special CSS, take a stab at it yourself with a little Googling, then ask the list to let you know if you are on the right track.
 Here are a few other [selectors](https://www.w3schools.com/cssref/css_selectors.asp) you might use:
 - :first-child
 - :only-child
 - :last-child